sebastiencaille/sky-lib/testcase-writer/README.md

 ```

 # Business expert test cases
-We can transform the dev's test case into a more readable form by using the annotations attached to the Roles/Actions/Selectors/Parameters
+We can transform the dev's test case into a more readable actionForm by using the annotations attached to the Roles/Actions/Selectors/Parameters

 | Actor          | Action                           | Selector    | Parameter        |
 |----------------|----------------------------------|-------------|------------------|